-Syrian army tightens grip on key town after rebel withdrawal
+Syrian army poised to take key town after rebel withdrawals

 The U.N.
 Office for the Coordination of Humanitarian Affairs has said more than 500 civilians have died in hostilities.

-Additional reporting by Ellen Francis in Beirut and Khalil Ashawi in Turkey; Writing by Tom Perry; Editing by Andrew Heavens and Frances Kerry
+Additional reporting by Ellen Francis in Beirut and Khalil Ashawi in Turkey; Writing by Tom Perry; Editing by Frances Kerry/Mark Heinrich